cashubtc/nuts/XX.md

 To make a payment which brings Charlie's balance to `charlies_balance`, the following describes how Alice computes the values of the various parts.
 Where `deterministic_value_after_fees(total_funding_token_amount)` is the nominal value when the _funding token_ goes through the first swap:

  - `charlies_balance`, we start our computation with this, the balance that we wish Charlie to have in this transaction.
- - `p` = `inverse_deterministic_value(charlies_balance)`, the nominal value of Charlie's commitment outputs.
-This is to take account of the fees from the second stage, assuming it has the same keyset as the funding token.
+ - `c` = `inverse_deterministic_value(charlies_balance)`, the nominal value of Charlie's commitment outputs.
- - `q` = `deterministic_value_after_fees(total_funding_token_amount) - p`, the value that is left from the funding token to create Alice's commitment outputs, after the stage1 fees and creating Charlie's commitment outputs.
+ - `a` = `deterministic_value_after_fees(total_funding_token_amount) - c`, the value that is left from the funding token to create Alice's commitment outputs, after the stage1 fees and creating Charlie's commitment outputs.
- - Alice is then left with `deterministic_value_after_fees(q)`, the final amount left in her wallet after swapping her commitment outputs into her wallet, assuming the keyset is the same
+ - Alice is then left with `deterministic_value_after_fees(a)`, the final amount left in her wallet after swapping her commitment outputs into her wallet, assuming the keyset is the same

 ## Fee and value distribution diagram